 Can I wireless charge my phone with the case still on?

-When using a ROKFORM phone case, a 20W USB-C power adapter is the minimum requirement.
+When using one of the above ROKFORM phone cases, a 20W USB-C power adapter is the minimum requirement.
 We recommend at least 30W to deliver more power to the wireless charger because our cases are thicker than average.
-We’ve had best results with Anker’s 65W power adapter.
+We’ve had best results with Anker’s 65W power adapter, but stay tuned for ROKFORM's new 65W 3-Port Power Adapter.

 Is it fine to charge my phone overnight?